Biography

 as of 2018

 Ziaboga for 29 musicians summarizes his ideas on flow, trajectory and unveiling of the matter in an instrumental environment.
 Conducted by Matthias Pintscher at its premiere in 2019, this work was commissioned by the Ensemble Intercontemporain.
-Actual sound residue, the weight of ergonomics in the instrumental playing as well as the obsolescence of the tools as a reflector of the fossilisation of the musical memories: these are the main ideas found in recent works as the trio Irarki (commissioned by the Witten Musiktage) and the Préludes, a series of 19 chamber music pieces intertwined with Chopin’s opus 28 written for the Ensemble Cairn.
+Actual sound residue, the weight of ergonomics in the instrumental playing as well as the obsolescence of the tools as a reflector of the fossilisation of the musical memories: these are the main ideas found in more recent works as the trio Irarki (commissioned by the Witten Musiktage) and the Préludes, a series of 19 chamber music pieces intertwined with Chopin’s opus 28 written for the Ensemble Cairn.

 Mare Maginis, a piano concerto commissioned by Radio France, Euskadiko Orkestra and WDR Köln for Alexandre Tharaud, explores an acoustic territory where one reckons on familiar signs.
 The virtuosity, the dialogues, the dramatic display are set in two mirroring versions with differently sized orchestras (Pleine Lune and Nouvelle Lune) where the same trajectory and sound content show the heads and tails of the proposal.
-A Glitch at the Edge for the Grossman Ensemble and ZIlarbizi for saxophonist Don-Paul Kahl are the last additions to the catalogue up to date.
+The premieres were conducted by Robert Trevino with the Euskadiko Orkestra and Sylvain Cambreling with the WDR Orchester.

 Musikene

-Ramon Lazkano currently holds a composition and orchestration professor position at the Music Academy of the Basque Country Musikene where he is its former International Relations Coordinator 2017-2023 and is a former Head of the Composition, Conducting and Technologies Department.
+Ramon Lazkano currently holds a composition and orchestration professor position at the Music Academy of the Basque Country Musikene where he is its former International Relations Coordinator and a former Head of the Composition, Conducting and Technologies Department.
 He programmed the contemporary music series of the Quincena Musical festival in San Sebastián (2003-2015) and is an active member of the board of the Basque Association of Composers Musikagileak.